scalar-labs/scalardb/docs/getting-started-with-scalardb-on-cosmosdb.md

 scalar.db.username=
 scalar.db.password=<YOUR_ACCOUNT_PASSWORD>

 # Storage implementation.
-Either cassandra or cosmos can be set.
+Either cassandra or cosmos or dynamo or jdbc can be set.
 Default storage is cassandra.
 scalar.db.storage=cosmos
 ```